drmonroe/machinelearning_press_analysis/README.md

 ## Synopsis:

 Economist reporter Tom Standage claims to have conducted an interview with OpenAI's GPT-2 (Generative Pre-Training) language generator.
 It's implied that the interview was a traditional question and answer, give and take.
-This is challenged on Twitter by Gary Marcus, among others:
+This is challenged on Twitter by Gary Marcus, among others.
+GPT-2 is able to generate responses but is unable to do so within the context of an actual conversation (language generation isn't the same thing as language comprehension).

 Twitter thread: